Zach Gilford: Career

 In 2012, he was cast in another medical drama, The Mob Doctor, on Fox, opposite Jordana Spiro; however this was also cancelled after 13 episodes.
 In January 2013, he appeared with Arnold Schwarzenegger in The Last Stand.
 He played the role of Matthew Iris in the film Crazy Kind of Love.

 He co-starred alongside Allison Miller in the horror film Devil's Due (2014), set in New Orleans and the Dominican Republic, and released on January 17, 2014.
 He also co-starred in the film sequel The Purge: Anarchy, released on July 18, 2014.
 He guest starred in shows such as Drunk History, Tim and Eric's Bedtime Stories and Kingdom.
 In 2016, he starred as Danny Warren in the ABC drama series The Family.
 In 2017, Gilford starred as Conner Hooks in the YouTube Red futuristic web series Lifeline.

 Since 2018, Gilford has had a recurring role as Gregg in the NBC series Good Girls.
 In 2019, Gilford was cast as Ben Walker in the Bad Boys spinoff drama L.A.'s Finest.
 Zach also held a leading role in Midnight Mass released in 2021.
 In 2022, Gilford was cast in a recurring role as Elias Voit, the series recurring unsub in Criminal Minds: Evolution.
 His real life spouse Kiele Sanchez joins the series as his wife Sydney Voit.

 Personal life

 In the spring of 2010, Gilford began dating actress Kiele Sanchez, whom he met on the set of the television pilot for the TV movie Matadors.
 The couple became engaged in November 2011, and married on December 29, 2012.
 The couple also co-starred in The Purge: Anarchy.
 In August 2015, Sanchez announced that she and Gilford were expecting a son in November.
 In October 2015, they announced that Sanchez had suffered a late-term miscarriage.
 The couple have one daughter, born in November 2017 through surrogacy.
+He filed for divorce on April 19, 2025.